Katie Stamey (pictured left) is a WCU inclusive education major and long-term UP

 Volunteers (also known as unpaid natural supports) are a big part of what makes the UP Program so great!
 An interested volunteer is trained by WCU students serving as paid natural supports and UP Program personnel.
-Here are several ways you can volunteer to support UP participants:
+Here are several ways you can volunteer to support UP students:

-- Attending and supporting participants in classes
+- Attending and supporting students in classes

 - Supporting/tutoring with projects and homework

 - Attending sporting events

 - Supporting campus social events (e.g., religious groups, swimming, clubs, movies, plays, sporting events)

 - Providing personal care (suitemate, morning and night routines)